themains/password/README.md

 And the prediction label is `2STEVEN` <br>
 Data is split as follows: 95% for training, 2.5% for validation, 2.5% for test.<br>
 You can find more details on how the data is split in this [notebook](notebooks/01_data.ipynb).<br>
-Since loading all train data to memory requires more than 200+ GB RAM, tf records are created, you can refer to this [notebook](notebooks/02_tf_records.ipynb) on how this is done.
+Since loading all train data to memory requires more than 200+ GB RAM, we created tf records.
+(See this [notebook](notebooks/02_tf_records.ipynb) for the details.)

 Below is the GRU model that we used
 ```